viamrobotics/docs/docs/tutorials/projects/helmet.md

 {{%expand "Click to view instructions for custom emails" %}}

-Replace the **URL** value with the URL of your custom cloud function.
+Click **Add Webhook** and enter the URL of your custom cloud function.
 Configure the time between notifications.

 For example: